bpmore/brent/README.md

-# Jason
+# Brent

-A simple landing-page for my own personal site [jason.sc](http://jason.sc).
+A simple landing-page for my own personal site [brentpassmore.com](http://brentpassmore.com).
 Feel free to use it as a starting point for your own page.

 ## License